opattison/olivermakes/_posts/2014-12-12-fujifilm-vector.md

 ---

 {% capture p1 %}
-For the metadata on my [photo pages](/photography/), I wanted accurate but minimal vector representations of my cameras (currently a Fujifilm X-E2 and an iPhone 5S), so I realized I had to design my own.
-I didn’t want a generic representation of a camera or mobile device – this is fine for many circumstances.
-Since it was part of communicating “how was this photo created”, I wanted something recognizable as a unique object.
+To complement the metadata on my [photo pages](/photography/), I wanted accurate but minimal vector representations of my cameras (currently a Fujifilm X-E2 and an iPhone 5S), so I had to design my own.
+Although generic representations of cameras are appropriate for many circumstances (such as indicating a photo gallery on a navigation menu), something more defined was needed for this circumstance.
+Part of what I am communicating here is “how this photo was created”, so I designed something recognizable as a unique object.
 After completing the initial work, I realized I would need something even more minimal for smaller sizes (20% of a screen width or much smaller), so I abstracted the icon even further.
 {% endcapture %}

 <div class="essay">